breatheco-de/content/src/content/how-to/how-to-exit-python.terminal.md

 ---

-There are in Python a few ways to exit the terminal.
+In Python there are a few ways to exit the terminal.
 We are choosing the **exit()** method because it doesn't prompt for confirmation and the method name is self explanatory.

 ```python
 exit()